ms/buildtogether.tech/src/design.md

 ## Describing Designs

-[% b Cherubini2007 %] found that developers usually don't draw <span i="software design!role of diagrams">diagrams</span> to create a permanent
-record of design.
+[% b Cherubini2007 %] found that developers usually don't draw [% i "software design!role of diagrams" %]diagrams[% /i %] to create a permanent record of design.
 Instead, they use diagrams as an aid to conversation in the moment---essentially, as a temporary store for ideas that they wouldn't otherwise be able to keep track of (<a section="thinking"/>).
 In many cases, the